Crunch-io/swarmy/README.md

 JENKINS_USER=user@example.com:API_key
 ```

+These files can be loaded from http/https, S3, or anywhere on the system.
+If no
+URL protocol is given, the script is "sourced" from the local system.
+If a
+relative path is provided, it is relative to the root of the swarmy checkout.

 Note that for S3 settings, the instance must be defined with an IAM role, or
 the bootstrap script must otherwise set up credentials to make the AWS API
 request.

-As part of that IAM role, if you wish to set up DNS, you'll need a policy that grants that right to the IAM Role assigned.
-Similarly if you'd like to update the instance tags, you'll need those rights too.
+As part of that IAM role, if you wish to set up DNS, you'll need a policy that
+grants that right to the IAM Role assigned.
+Similarly if you'd like to update
+the instance tags, you'll need those rights too.

 A full policy might look like this: